-Prior to submitting a fee proposal the KTC will define the time frame and consultant responsibilities for all VE studies.
+Prior to submitting a fee proposal the KYTC will define the time frame and consultant responsibilities for all VE studies.
 The conduct of all studies will be in general accordance with these guidelines.
-Final approval of any identified value opportunities are the responsibility of the KTC.
+Final approval of any identified value opportunities are the responsibility of the KYTC.
 The consultant will be evaluated for the effectiveness of the team at the end of each study.

-KTC and the selected consultant(s) will enter into a one (1) year agreement for these services.
-Upon mutual consent of the Department and selected consultant(s), the agreement may be extended for additional periods, not to exceed one (1) year in length.
+KYTC and the selected consultant(s) will enter into a one (1) year agreement for these services.
+Upon mutual consent of the Department and selected consultant(s), the agreement may be extended one (1) year in length.